AMESocker/freeCodeCamp/News/Job Hunting/How to Get a Developer Job.md

 The single most important thing on your resume, aside from past work experience as a programmer (which you don't have if this will be your first job), is your portfolio projects.
 Portfolio projects are a stand-in for work experience.
 The goal is to demonstrate to employers that you've built real projects that solve real problems.
 You've already built a few projects in Boot.dev, and maybe even a few more on your own.
 Let's take a look at them now.
 Maybe what you have is good enough, but maybe you need to think about building something new, or modify and enhance what you have.
 YOU WANT TO STAND OUT
-Most first-time job seekers are building the same old stuff:
+Most first-time job seekers are building the same old stuff: TODO apps, CRUD servers, Spotify clones, Command line calculators
-- TODO apps
-- CRUD servers
-- Spotify clones
-- Command line calculators
 These are fine projects for learning, but they're not going to impress a hiring manager.
 They're not going to make you stand out from the crowd.
 PICK SOMETHING UNIQUE
 When I was in college, I won a little hackathon with a Python script that analyzed an .mp3 file and found the "loudness spikes".
 It then generated some sheet music representing the drum beat of the song.
 The end result was you could play a drum beat into a microphone, and it would generate sheet music for you.